-Dean's Award
+Dean's Award for Academic Achievement

-This award is given by the Dean of the College of Nursing to one Traditional B.S.N. and one Accelerated B.S.N. graduate who has achieved the highest academic average for the entire program.
+This award is given by the Dean of the College of Nursing to the student(s) in the Traditional B.S.N., Accelerated B.S.N. and M.S.N. programs who have achieved the highest academic average for the entire program.